National Council of Arts, Sciences and Professions: Film Division

-The ASP operated a 'Film Division' headquartered at the Hotel Iroquois, 49 West 44th Street in New York City in the late-1940s.
-An ASP publication from 1948 describes "the full program of Film Division is devoted to stimulating the production, distribution and utilization of progressive motion pictures in the theatre, in the documentary and educational fields, and in election campaigns."
-The Film Division of the National Council of Arts, Sciences and Professions published Films for '48: A Guide to Progressive Films and their Use—a 1948 catalog of progressive political films, presenting what it considered to be the "WHAT, WHERE, and HOW of films for '48, the most crucial political (and economic and social) year in the history of our country."
+The ASP operated a 'Film Division' headquartered at the Hotel Iroquois in New York City in the late 1940s.
+An ASP publication from 1948 says "the full program of [the] Film Division is devoted to stimulating the production, distribution and utilization of progressive motion pictures in the theatre, in the documentary and educational fields, and in election campaigns."
+The Film Division also published Films for '48: A Guide to Progressive Films and their Use—a 1948 catalog of progressive political films, presenting what it considered to be the "WHAT, WHERE, and HOW of films for '48, the most crucial political (and economic and social) year in the history of our country."